Spencerley/tech257_python/apis/api_research.md

 7. What is statelessness?
 Show examples of “stateless” and “stateful” http requests.
    1. State is either maintained on the servers (stateful architecture) or in a separate database outside the servers (stateless architecture).
 The HTTP protocol itself does not maintain state.
+   2. Stateless Protocol:
+      - Stateless Protocols are the type of network protocols in which Client send request to the server and server response back according to current state.
+It does not require the server to retain session information or a status about each communicating partner for multiple requests.
+   3. Stateful Protocol:
+      - In Stateful Protocol If client send a request to the server then it expects some kind of response, if it does not get any response then it resend the request.
+FTP (File Transfer Protocol), TCP, and Telnet are the example of Stateful Protocol.
 ![stateful_vs_stateless_http.png](stateful_vs_stateless_http.png)

 8. What is caching?